splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/10-preparation.md

 ![Pet shop](../images/petclinic.png)
 Make sure the application is working correctly by visiting the **All Owners** and **Veterinarians** tabs, you should get a list of names in each case.
 If your familiar with the Standard version, you will notice a slightly longer response time due to the architecture used.

+We now have our application running in Kubernetes, without an OpenTelemetry Collector deployed, so there is no Observability data in **Splunk Observability Cloud** yet.
+Lets go and fix that.